China–United States relations: Rapid deterioration of relations (2019–2020)

-In July 2020, FBI Director Christopher Wray called China the "greatest long-term threat" to the United States.
-He said that "the FBI is now opening a new China-related counterintelligence case every 10 hours.
-Of the nearly 5,000 active counterintelligence cases currently under way across the country, almost half are related to China."

 In July 2020, the Trump administration ordered the closure of the Chinese consulate in Houston.
 In response, the Chinese government ordered the closure of the US consulate in Chengdu.

-On 20 July 2020, the United States sanctioned 11 Chinese companies, restricting any trade deal with America for what the US government said was their involvement in human rights violations in Xinjiang, accusing them specifically of using Uyghurs and other Muslim minorities in forced labor.
+On 20 July 2020, the United States sanctioned 11 Chinese companies, restricting any trade deal with America for what the U.S. government said was their involvement in human rights violations in Xinjiang, accusing them specifically of using Uyghurs and other Muslim minorities in forced labor.

-On 23 July 2020, US Secretary of State Mike Pompeo announced the end of what he called "blind engagement" with the Chinese government.
+On 23 July 2020, U.S. Secretary of State Mike Pompeo announced the end of what he called "blind engagement" with the Chinese government.
 He also criticized CCP general secretary Xi Jinping as "a true believer in a bankrupt totalitarian ideology".